Jaykd33/Jay-Kumar-Das/README.md

 Welcome to my corner of GitHub!

 I’m a B.Tech student, passionate about learning, building, and constantly evolving—both in code and in life.
-Whether it’s crunching numbers in Power BI, solving programming puzzles, prepping for an MUN, or building cool, real-world apps, I’m all in. 💡
+Whether it’s crunching numbers in Power BI, solving programming puzzles, prepping for an MUN, or building cool, real-world applications, I’m all in. 💡

 Here’s what you’ll find around here: